Spend Time in the Word

 The Written Word

-When the Word is correctly interpreted it becomes the objective basis of authority.
-Since Jesus has this authority all of us as his disciples disciple's can link to this power is in what He said in Matthew’s gospel above.
-Since all authority on earth extends beyond and through all disciples to the nations or all individuals around the globe.
-The Greek word is (Ethnos) which is all races all cultures of people.
-It is (ethnos infiltration) which is a penetration into the lives of every individual on this earth.
-It is Jesus’ way of saying the world belongs to me.
+When the Word is accurately interpreted, it serves as the objective foundation of authority.
+Since Jesus possesses this authority, all of us, as his disciples, can connect to this power as stated in Matthew’s gospel.
+This authority extends beyond and through all disciples to the nations or all individuals worldwide.
+The Greek word is (Ethnos), referring to all races and cultures of people.
+It is (ethnos infiltration) which is a penetration into the lives of every individual on earth.
+It is Jesus’ way of declaring that the world belongs to him.

-Jesus is assigning us to take back what Satan has stolen.
-We have become the instrument of his authority and changing as many lives or just one life at a time.
-We now have a choice to either sit in the church and just listen to the word or we can put on the whole armor of God (Eph.
-6:11-18) and take action?
-Are we going to make those actions effective based on a clear interpretation of the word of God that says go make disciples of all nations (Ethnos).
-Are we going to teach what the word says we can do?
-By faith we can live and do what we see, read, or hear the word of God as Jesus said:
+Jesus is calling us to reclaim what Satan has taken.
+We have become instruments of His authority, transforming many lives or even just one life at a time.
+We now have a choice: to either sit in the church and listen to the word or to put on the full armor of God (Eph.
+6:11-18) and take action.
+Will we make these actions impactful based on a clear understanding of God's word, which instructs us to make disciples of all nations (Ethnos)?
+Are we going to teach what the word says we can accomplish?
+Through faith, we can live and act on what we see, read, or hear in the word of God, as Jesus said:

 "If you abide in Me, and My Words abide in you, ask whatever you wish, and it shall be done for you" (John 15:7).